How Does Para Alpine Skiing's Factored Time System Work?

 | LW9 | Combined arm + leg impairment | Varies per athlete |

-Sitting skiers use a monoski (also called a sit-ski) — a molded seat mounted on a single ski.
-They steer using short outrigger poles with small ski blades on the ends.
-The classification is based primarily on the level of trunk control, which directly affects the athlete's ability to balance and steer at high speeds.
+Sitting skiers use a monoski (also called a sit-ski) — a custom-molded seat mounted on a single ski blade.
+They steer using short outrigger poles with small ski blades at the tips.
+Classification is based primarily on trunk control level, which directly affects balance and steering ability at high speeds.

 | Class | Description | Paralysis Level |